-- Slide the included AP Racing brake pads into the calipers. - Make sure the pads sit flush or very slightly above the top edge of the disc and do not over hang by a large amount or sit low on the face. - If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
-Torque to 115in-lbs (13.1Nm).
+- Slide the brake pads into the calipers and using a punch, install the pad retaining pins from the inboard side of the caliper. - Make sure the pads sit flush or very slightly above the top edge of the disc and do not over hang by a large amount or sit low on the face. - If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the caliper bridge bolts and sleeves along with the anti-rattle clip as shown.
+Torque to 168in-lbs (19Nm).